cloudbank-project/az-serverless-tutorial/content/functions/_index.md

 # 2. Set up Azure Function Core Tools

 Azure provides us with an application called "Azure Function Core Tools" that we can install on our workstation VM (or personal computer) to test out our API code before actually publishing it.
 The core tools will let us invoke our Python code from a web browser, but using a private URL that _only_ browsers on our workstation VM (or personal computer) can access.

 To install Azure Function Core Tools, start by opening a new terminal in the remote VSCode window:
 ![](./img/vs-new-term.png)

-We'll start by installing the "Azure CLI," which provides some general useful commands in our terminal for interacting with AzureRun this command:
+We'll start by installing the "Azure CLI," which provides some useful commands in our terminal for interacting with Azure.
+Run this command:

 ```bash
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash